Skip to content

 Practice self-care

-Engage in activities that promote relaxation and wellbeing, such as exercise, meditation or hobbies.
+Engage in activities that promote relaxation and wellbeing, such as exercise, mindfulness or hobbies.

 The Veterans Community Café was set up to help veterans isolated due to mental health issues, to address loneliness through contact with other veterans.
 The café is held every Wednesday from 6pm to 9pm at Change Mental Health’s Stafford Centre in Edinburgh where veterans can benefit from peer support.